 So we tentatively went forward and printed 13,000 copies in that first print run.
 And I was really scared that we weren’t going to sell any and I’d have to give the advance back to my publisher and all that horrible stuff.
 But no!
 It went really well and the book sold and we did another and another and another and another!

 And here we are today just making a whole lot of books not doing so much of the freelance work, but it all came at a really good time because it was just my started having babies.
 Freelance could be tricky with a small baby.
 As you know!

-Your first book has sold more than 10 million copies worldwide.
+Your first book has sold 10+ million copies worldwide.
 What’s that like?

 Johanna: So the Secret Garden published in I think like spring 2013 and it kind of did okay at first.
 And then it started doing a bit better and we went to print three times.
 I remember we got to the point where I wasn’t going to have to give the advance back and thought, phew that’s good cause I’ve already bought a new Macbook!
 That was lucky.

 Then we hit 100,000 copies.
 I was like, Oh my gosh, that is like bananas.
 And we’d exceeded all expectations.
 Cause when we did the book, to be honest, the publisher was a bit nervous because the sales team said, It’s not a kids’ book, it’s not an adults’ book.
 We don’t know where to put this thing.